lttng/lttng-docs/contents/understanding-lttng/core-concepts/event.md

 The whole [Core concepts](#doc-core-concepts) section focuses on the third definition.
 An event is always registered to _one or more_ channels and may be enabled or disabled at will per channel.
-A disabled event will never lead to a recorded event, even if its channel is enabled.
+A disabled event never leads to a recorded event, even if its channel is enabled.

 An event (3) is enabled with a few conditions that must _all_ be met when an event (1) happens in order to generate a recorded event (2):